Actor-comedian Orson Bean, 91, hit and killed by car in LA

-LOS ANGELES (AP) — Orson Bean, the witty actor and comedian, was hit and killed by a car in Los Angeles, authorities said.
+LOS ANGELES, CA. (AP) — Orson Bean, the witty actor and comedian, was hit and killed by a car in Los Angeles, authorities said.
 He was 91.

 The Los Angeles County coroner’s office confirmed Bean’s Friday night death, saying it was being investigated as a “traffic-related” fatality.
 The coroner’s office provided the location where Bean was found, which matched reports from local news outlets.